topepo/conformal_sim/README.md

 <img src="figures/cv-resamples-coverage-1.svg" alt="plot of chunk cv-resamples-coverage" width="75%" style="display: block; margin: auto;" />

-Again, the results are model-dependent, with the worst results being the  neural network.
-Coverage convergences, for this simulation, around 5K or 10K training set samples.
+Again, the results are model-dependent, with the worst results being the  neural network and CART models.
+Coverage converges, for this simulation, around 5K or 10K training set samples.

 What if the bootstrap is used to resample the model, using varying amounts of resamples?
 The results are: